douglaswlee/The-Island-of-Misfit-Takehomes/ADAS-Survey/README.md

 I will soon be adding a notebook to detail the bulk of the work I did for this assignment, not just to illustrate my workflow here but also to have at least one place on my Github where I have example code snippets of common EDA and plotting operations in Python, pandas, matplotlib, etc. Also, may include some additional code just to work on developing interactive visualizations.

+### How long did you have to do this assignment?

+~4 days.
+I was sent this assignment on a Friday and asked to submit what I had the following Tuesday (which I did).

 ### Notes

 * I don't think I structured my slide deck particularly well in retrospect.
 Probably needed more slides to summarize findings up front and some of the more detailed slides describing findings for each particular system were a bit too busy and the key takeaways needed to be more salient.